vercel/next.js/examples/with-stomp/README.md

 STOMP is a simple text-orientated messaging protocol.
 It defines an interoperable wire format so that any of the available STOMP clients can communicate with any STOMP message broker.

-This is intended to show how to use Stomp by Hook or HOC inside a Next.js Application.

 ## Note
 Read more about [STOMP](http://jmesnil.net/stomp-websocket/doc/) protocol.